Susie Wiles: Public work and relations management (1985–2015)

-By March 2003, she had become a spokeswoman for Mike Weinstein, and later for John Peyton, Delaney's eventual successor.
+By March 2003, she had become a spokeswoman for Florida state representative Mike Weinstein, and later for John Peyton, Delaney's eventual successor.
 She began serving as Peyton chief of special initiatives and communications in August.
 Wiles oversaw Peyton's key initiatives, including early literacy, restoring the St. Johns River, and an anti-crime program.
 In June 2008, she stepped down to spend time with her family and travel.
-By February 2009, Wiles had worked for Republic Services; concurrently, Peyton sought a million proposal for Waste Management to continue operating Jacksonville's landfill.
+By February 2009, Wiles worked for Republic Services; concurrently, Peyton had sought a million proposal for Waste Management, Republic's competitor, to continue operating Jacksonville's landfill.
 She resigned from her position in response to a request from Peyton.
 In October, Wiles joined IF Marketing & Advertising, a marketing firm founded by former Jacksonville Jaguars player Tony Boselli that was set to open an office in Jacksonville.
-Additionally, Boselli and Wiles ran Ballard Partners's Jacksonville office by July 2011.
-She assisted in Mullaney's mayoral campaign for the 2011 election.
+Additionally, Boselli and Wiles ran Ballard Partners' Jacksonville office by July 2011.
+She assisted in Rick Mullaney's mayoral campaign for the 2011 election.

 In April 2010, Rick Scott announced that he would run for governor of Florida in that year's gubernatorial election.
 Wiles joined Scott's campaign a week later as his campaign manager.
 After Scott's victory in November, she served as his transition legislative liaison.
 After Scott's inauguration in January 2011, Wiles led a political action committee in advance of former Utah governor Jon Huntsman Jr.'s possible presidential campaign.
 In June, Huntsman named Wiles as the national campaign manager for his 2012 campaign.
 The following month, she left Huntsman's struggling campaign, telling the Miami Herald that "it was just time".
 Wiles's decision was viewed by The New York Times as "the first serious sign of concern" for the campaign.
 According to Politico, John Weaver, a strategist for Huntsman, had an internal feud with Wiles and forced her ouster.
 Wiles later supported former Massachusetts governor Mitt Romney in his presidential campaign, becoming a co-chair of his Florida advisory council in December.
 She served as the interim director of the Jacksonville Civic Council from February to September 2013.
 Wiles was a senior advisor to mayor Lenny Curry and served as his initial policy director.
-She lobbied for the tobacco company Swisher.